There are now 3 possible online modes for units:

 - Unit rules

-- enrolment in the Master of Professional Engineering (Electrical and Electronic Engineering specialisation); for pre-2012 courses: ELEC3301 Circuits and Electronic Systems
+- enrolment in the Master of Professional Engineering (Electrical and Electronic Engineering specialisation) or the Master of Renewable and Future Energy

 - Advisable prior study: